 UPDATED: Jamaica Broilers invests US$2m in feed facility

 “Jamaica Broilers has had to invest to keep pace with the growth that we’re expecting and experiencing.
-We’ve grown reasonably well in the poultry industry.
-We’ve grown reasonably well in the feed industry, but when you put it all together, we’ve grown awesomely well in the country,” he admitted during the formal commissioning of the new mill.
+We’ve grown reasonably well in the in the poultry industry.
+We’ve grown reasonably well in the feed industry but when you put it all together, we’ve grown awesomely well in the country,” he admitted during the formal commission of the new mill.

-These achievements by the group have had a positive impact on the national effort to achieve food and nutrition security, with Jamaica now self-sufficient in poultry and pork production, with another animal protein source also showing impressive growth, Levy said.
+These achievements by the group have positively impacted the national effort to achieve food and nutrition security, with Jamaica now basically self sufficient in poultry and pork production, with another animal protein source also showing impressive growth, Levy said.

 However, despite this, the average consumption of eggs by Jamaicans is still well below that of their Caribbean neighbours.

 Levy went on to point out the importance of the pellet feed mill, which is the largest of the three onsite, as well as in the Caribbean.
-It has the potential to move the production of Hi-Pro feeds from 270,000 tonnes per annum to 350,000 tonnes and doubles the production capacity from 40 to 80 tonnes per hour.
+It has the potential to move the production of Hi-Pro feeds from 270,000 tonnes per annum, to 350,000 tonnes, and doubles the production capacity from 40,000 to 80,000 tonnes per hour.

-“It all starts here with animal feed because this is where raw vegetable protein is converted into digestible protein, and a feed mill of this size is a real indicator of what’s happening in the agricultural sector as it relates to animals.
-It’s exciting, and it's not to be taken for granted,” he said, adding that it was not always smooth sailing.
-“It’s agriculture.
-You have up years, you have down years, good times, bad times, but on a whole, it’s very, very exciting what’s happening in the animals sector.
-Yes, they’re challenges, but you have to work through those."
+“It all starts here with animal feed because this is where raw vegetable protein is converted into digestible protein and a feed mill of this size is a real indicator of what’s happening in the agricultural sector, as it relates to animals.
+It’s exciting and its not to be taken for granted,” he said, adding that it was not always smooth sailing.
+“It’s agriculture – you have up years, you have down years, good times bad times but on a whole it’s very, very exciting what’s happening in the animals sector.
+Yes they’re challenges but you have to work those through.”

-The Jamaica Broilers Group CEO also pointed to developments in the dairy industry, which signals another positive for the livestock sector.
+The Jamaica Broilers Group CEO also pointed developments in the dairy industry which signals another positive for the livestock sector.